 While doing your preparations, you’ll want to do everything you can to plan out what your preferred career route.
 But don’t plan everything to be as rigid as possible; you need to leave wiggle room for emergencies, mistakes, and unforeseen opportunities.

 Even though you should definitely take some time to plan out as much as you can, there are routes you can take that aren’t as intense as flying 100 percent solo.
-Graphic design marketplace websites like Designhill can be a good starting point for you.
+Graphic design marketplace websites can be a good starting point for you.
 Or you can use them to enhance your current design career by finding new clients.

 Your Portfolio is Your Resume